 - Cohesive: Each piece complements the brand identity.

-- Easy to apply: It’s intuitive and clear for designers.
+- Easy to apply: It’s intuitive and clear for designers to use.

-When we begin a branding project, we approach each phase from a philosophical and highly critical standpoint.
-We want to inspect, poke, and prod until we get to the core of a brand.
-Then we get down to business.
-Here’s what that looks like.
+When you begin a branding project, you want to approach each phase from a philosophical and highly critical standpoint—inspect, poke, and prod until you get to the core of your brand.
+Only once you have that intimate knowledge can you translate it into a visual language.

 Your brand identity is the “face” that interacts with the entire world.
 Whatever you create should accurately communicate who you are.
-However, one common misconception is that a brand identity is exclusively informed by what a brand wants to present.
+However, one common misconception is that a brand identity is exclusively informed by what your brand wants to present.
 This isn’t entirely true.
-We also need to understand what a brand’s customers want to engage with, or are accustomed to interacting with.
+It’s also informed by what your brand’s customers want to engage with, or are accustomed to interacting with.
 If your identity doesn’t resonate with them, it won’t be effective.

-Sometimes we’re building a brand identity entirely from scratch.
-Other times we’re updating a stale identity.
-Either way, we need a full assessment of:
+Whether you’re building your brand identity entirely from scratch or updating a stale identity, you still need a full assessment of:

-- The current state of the brand’s identity
+- The current state of your brand’s identity

-- How that brand identity might be crafted or tweaked to align with goals going forward
+- How that brand identity might be crafted or tweaked to align with your goals going forward

-We want to know how the brand is perceived, both internally and externally.
-Getting an honest and accurate reflection is the only way to understand how and where it’s succeeding or where we need to course correct.
+The goal is to understand how your brand is perceived, both internally and externally.
+Getting an honest and accurate reflection is the only way to understand how and where you’re succeeding or how you need to course correct.

 This stage requires a fair amount of research, including conversations and surveys with:

 By this time, you have a ton of information to help inform ideation, between your competitive analysis, customer feedback, brand audit survey, and brief.
 At this stage, you want to take that text-based information and translate it into visual concepts.
-The information we have is often steeped in emotional language about the brand’s personality, goals, and values.
+Luckily, the information you have is often steeped in emotional language about your brand’s personality, goals, and values.
 Now the challenge is to figure out how to communicate and enhance those sentiments through visuals.

 You can tackle this by assembling your team to brainstorm word clouds.
 The focus is not to free associate words into other words.
 The goal is to bring those words to life.
 The associations may be abstract, but it is important to get everything out.
+For example:

 FAST > SWIFT